 Maryland law does not penalize you when making a civil car accident claim without car insurance.
 You might face a citation and a fine for driving without insurance.
 You also will not have access to PIP insurance or uninsured motorist coverage in the event the other driver has inadequate insurance.
 But having no car insurance does not impact your civil claim for the injuries you suffered in the accident.

-In fact, not only does it not limit your ability to bring a claim, the fact that you had no insurance will not be admitted as evidence at trial.
+In fact, not only does it not limit your ability to bring a claim, the fact that you had a car accident without insurance will not be admitted as evidence at trial.

 The take home-message: you should not hesitate to bring a personal injury claim because you were uninsured or driving a vehicle that was uninsured at the time of the accident.
 If you have a valid claim, law firms like ours will represent you.
-The same also holds true for failing to have a valid license or driving on a suspended license.
+The same also holds for failing to have a valid license or driving on a suspended license.
 The sole focal point in determining whether you can bring a claim is whether it was your negligence or the other driver's negligence that caused the crash.
 That's it.You Caused the Crash

 If you cause a car accident and it is your fault, you have a problem that is rarely going to have a simple solution.
 Our lawyers will not represent you.
 There is also not going to be anyone compensating you for your injuries in a tort case.
 There is a lot of talk about a fund in Maryland that pays for your injuries when you are uninsured and injured in a car accident that is your fault.
 The bad news is that there is no fund.
 It is an urban legend.